deckarep/DrSbaitsoUi/README.md

 #

-A front-end for Dr. Sbaitso done in Zig and Raylib: For modern Desktops as a standalone application.
+A front-end for Dr. Sbaitso created in `Zig` and `Raylib 5.5`: For modern Desktops as a standalone application.

 For historical context on what Dr. Sbaitso is [read the wikipedia article](https://en.wikipedia.org/wiki/Dr._Sbaitso).